googleforgames/agones/examples/allocation-endpoint/README.md

 docker push gcr.io/[PROJECT-ID]/allocation-endpoint-proxy:[VERSION]
 ```

+If you are building your own image, you can set `ae_proxy_image` terraform variable to your image.

 ## Client

 The Allocation Endpoint client code is in `./client` folder.
 Get the Service Account Key for one of the Service Accounts in the list of `authorized_members` and put it under `sa_key.json`.
 Alternatively, you can leverage [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to retrieve the access token using default service account from metadata serer, when deploying your client in a GCP solution, e.g. GKE.